Garstang: Early history

 A brief but comprehensive history of the parish, including the parish church of St Helen in Churchtown and Greenhalgh Castle, can be found in "The Parish of Garstang", A History of the County of Lancaster: Volume 7.
 St. John Plessington was born at Dimples Hall, which is just outside the town.

-Garstang was once served by Garstang and Catterall railway station which closed in 1969, and Garstang Town railway station which closed to passengers in 1930.

 The town is overlooked by the ruined remains of Greenhalgh Castle, built in 1490 by Thomas Stanley, 1st Earl of Derby, at about the same time as the first stone bridge over the River Wyre.
 Garstang Town Hall was completed in 1764.

 Modern history

-Garstang's traditional market day on Thursdays dates back to the early-1300s and stretches the length of street.
+Garstang's traditional market day on Thursdays dates back to the early 1300s and stretches the length of street.
 The Market Cross at the top of the High Street is one of the most familiar landmarks in the area.

-The town celebrates an arts festival and an agricultural show (which has been continued for 200 years) every year in August.
+The town celebrates an arts festival and an agricultural show annually in August, which has been continued for 200 years.

 In April 2000, Garstang declared itself "the world's first Fairtrade Town", influencing many other towns, cities and counties around the United Kingdom to work towards the same goal.
 The Fairtrade Town status was renewed by the Fairtrade Foundation on 13 August 2003.

 In 2011, a 518 ft wind turbine, the UK's largest, was built in the town to provide power for Dewlay, a local factory producing the award-winning Garstang Blue cheese.

-The local newspaper, the Garstang Courier, is available on tape free of charge to blind and partially-sighted people from Galloway's Society for the Blind.

-Following success in winning the Small Country Town category in the 2002 Britain in Bloom Awards, Garstang won the Small Town category in the 2005, 2006 and 2010 and was invited to the champion of champions in 2010 also.
+Following success in winning the Small Country Town category in the 2002 Britain in Bloom Awards, Garstang won the Small Town category in the 2005 and 2006; in 2010, it was invited to the Champion of Champions event.